 A cold, sleepless night can quickly turn a great camping trip sour.
 Don’t let the fear of being cold keep you from enjoying the beauty that the winter months have to offer!
 We've put together 4 simple tips for staying warm on those chilly nights in the backcountry.

 1. A good night’s sleep at camp… starts at home

 Always check the forecast before heading out and pack accordingly, keeping in mind forecasts in the mountains can easily change.
-When camping in the cold, I personally feel it never hurts to bring along a couple extra “just in case” items.
+When camping in the cold, we feel it never hurts to bring along a couple extra “just in case” items.
 Maybe it’s an extra fleece layer, a packet of Hot Hands, or that thicker pair of warm socks you’re debating bringing.
-Be warned though, it’s very easy to go overboard with this and overpack out of fear of being cold, but an extra pound of well thought-out items in your backpack that will help keep you warm is worth it in my mind!
+Be warned though, it’s very easy to go overboard with this and overpack out of fear of being cold, but an extra pound of well thought out items in your pack that will help keep you warm is worth it in our opinion!

 2. Insulate from below

 Even the fluffiest of sleeping bags will do you no good if you don’t pair it with a warm and insulated mattress.
 It’s a non-negotiable piece of gear in the colder months and the key to a comfortable night’s sleep, not just because the mattress itself is more comfortable than your tent floor, but because body heat is quickly lost when sleeping on the ground or on a poorly insulated mat.
 Why?
 Conduction.
 Conduction is when heat transfers from one mass to another.
 Imagine transferring probably the most precious resource in the cold backcountry (your body heat) directly to the ground!

 3. Stay dry